Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 compatibility (with some argument changes) to
 [Simon Woodward's BASGRA_NZ](https://github.com/woodwards/basgra_nz/tree/master/model_package/src) as of August 2020.

+## Maximum simulation length
+At present the maximum simulation length is set explicitly within the fortran code in the environment.f95.
+It is set to 100 years (NMAXDAYS = 36600).
+This was set at this length to allow long term climate change simulations, without expending too many resources.
+Note that internally the python code must make the weather matrix length to nmaxdays.

+## Resource requirements
+BASGRA is fast!
+The following baseline test are provided in supporting_functions/check_resource_use.py:

+* BASGRA took 1.585375e-01 seconds to run run_example_basgra which has 2192 sim days
+* BASGRA took 7.232549e-05 seconds per realisation day to run run_example_basgra
+* BASGRA took 7.072114e-01 seconds to run support_for_memory_usage which has 36600 sim days
+* BASGRA took 1.932272e-05 seconds per realisation day to run support_for_memory_usage

+BASGRA is relatively light weight
+* run_example_basgra which has 2192 sim days required a max of c.
+9 mb of memory
+* run support_for_memory_usage which has 36600 sim days required a max of c.
+45 mb of memory
+* memory tests were run with [memory_profiler 0.58.0](https://pypi.org/project/memory-profiler/)
+ to rerun these tests (supporting_functions/test_memory_use.py) requires installation of the memory profiler

 ## irrigation triggering and demand modelling v2.0.0

 ### New Irrigation Process